FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC1/doc/02FieldEncoding.md

 ### Character

 Character fields hold a single character.
 They are most commonly used for field with character code enumerations.
-See section 2.12 below for discussion of enum fields.
+See [Enumeration encoding](#enumeration-encoding) below for discussion of enum fields.

 | FIX data type | Description                 | Backing primitive | Length (octet) |